 Don't you hate it when the iCloud Backup message "This iPhone hasn't been backed up in 2 weeks.
 Backups happen when this iPhone is plugged in, locked, and connected to Wi-Fi" keeps popping up?
 It's exceedingly frustrating to keep seeing it appear, but it's all due to Apple's ecosystem that wants better storage management and performance (although it's also part of their business model).

 The good news is that this is avoidable and that your data can be saved, uploaded and stored securely meanwhile you can get rid of the iCloud backup message forever!
-Here we present 6 methods.
+Here we present 6 methods and all of them work for iOS 12.

 1. Back Up iPhone/iPad Now to Stop the Notification